Illegal File Sharing Policy (DMCA)

 - visit the OIT Helpdesk

-- For subsequent violations, your internet will be immediately suspended, and the case referred to the Office of the Dean of Students (student affairs).
+- For subsequent violations, your internet will be immediately suspended, and the case referred to the Office of the Dean of Student Life (a division of Enrollment Management & Student Affairs).